m3ssap0/wordpress-really-simple-security-authn-bypass-vulnerable-application/README.md

 The `user_id` must be the ID of the target user, the `login_nonce` can be anything since a wrong value won't block the process.

+An exploit script in Python can be found [here](https://github.com/m3ssap0/wordpress-really-simple-security-authn-bypass-exploit).

 ## Authors

 * **Antonio Francesco Sardella** - *implementation* - [m3ssap0](https://github.com/m3ssap0)